gitpancake/game-node/plugins/twitterPlugin/README.md

 ## Manual Usage with Twitter Clients

-If you prefer direct control or are not using GameFunction-based execution, you can use the `GameTwitterClient` or `TwitterClient` directly:
+If you prefer direct control or are not using GameFunction-based execution, you can use the `GameTwitterClient` directly:

 ```typescript
 const gameTwitterClient = new GameTwitterClient({